User37som/libbitcoin/bx-ek-to-ec.md

 PASSPHRASE           The passphrase that was used to encrypt the
                      encrypted private key.
 EK_PRIVATE_KEY       The encrypted private key to decrypt.
+If not
+                     specified the key is read from STDIN.
 ```
 Altchain support is a [libbitcoin enhancement](https://github.com/libbitcoin/libbitcoin/wiki/Altchain-Encrypted-Private-Keys) not yet specified in [BIP-38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki).